A Fano-Style Accuracy Upper Bound for LLM Single-Pass Reasoning in Multi-Hop QA: The Information Bottleneck in LLM Single-Pass Reasoning

 \textbf{Phase Transition and the Cliff Edge.} As shown in Figure~\ref{theory_bound} (taking $C$ = 200 as an example), \eqref{eq:accuracy-bound} describes the Accuracy Cliff curve .
 It reveals a sharp, phase-transition-like behavior: \textit{(a) Capacity-Sufficient Regime ($\beta \le C+1$):} Before the critical threshold, the accuracy is capped at 1, where performance is perfect and stable. \textit{(b) Capacity-Overflow Regime ($\beta > C+1$):} Immediately after this point, the performance ceiling collapses.
 The maximum achievable accuracy is no longer 1, but begins to decay hyperbolically according to the ratio $(C+1)/\beta$.
 This transition from perfect accuracy to a rapid decay is the essence of the ``Accuracy Cliff,'' illustrating how performance does not degrade gracefully but instead falls off sharply when the task complexity overwhelms the model's capacity.

 This section establishes a universal performance bound that formalizes the fundamental limits of the single-pass reasoning paradigm.
-It proves eloquently that single-pass accuracy is ultimately constrained by an insurmountable barrier: the ratio of the task's information demand $\beta$ to the model's output capacity $C$.
-This insight does more than just explain existing failures; it illuminates the path forward.
+It proves that single-pass accuracy is ultimately constrained by an insurmountable barrier: the ratio of the task's information demand $\beta$ to the model's output capacity $C$.
+This insight does more than just explain existing failures; it shows the path forward.
 If single-pass reasoning is inherently bounded, the only viable solution is to transcend it.
-This theoretical bottleneck compels us to ask the next critical questions: \textit{\textbf{In a real-world MHQA setting, what factors cause the information demand $\beta$ to grow explosively?
+This theoretical bottleneck leads to the next critical questions: \textit{\textbf{In a real-world MHQA setting, what factors cause the information demand $\beta$ to grow explosively?
 And how can we represent and structure the task to circumvent this single-pass limit?}}